-Bilbao mixes traditional Basque culture with innovative development.
-Travellers often overlook Bilbao, yet it’s one of the best destinations in Spain for Basque cuisine and culture.
+Visiting Bilbao in one day mixes traditional Basque culture with innovative development.
+Travellers often overlook crafting a Bilbao itinerary, yet it’s one of the best destinations in Spain for Basque cuisine and culture.

-This modern city has a lot to offer visitors, creating a challenge when you only have one day in Bilbao.
+This modern city offers a ton to visitors, creating a challenge when you only have one day in Bilbao.
 The newly revamped areas along the river cater to tourists, offering savoury cuisine and an always busy nightlife.

 The older parts of the city should appeal to history lovers.
 The buildings showcase a timeline of the European architectural styles of the past several centuries.

-What to do in Bilbao in 24 hours: A complete one-day itinerary
+Where to go in Bilbao in one day: A complete 1-day itinerary

 With 24 hours in Bilbao, you’ll still have the chance to check out most of the city.